Chapter 62 – Post – Bubble

 Especially damaging was a weird Bubble tax on holdings above three acres (3,000 tsubo).

-This was supposed to discourage large Bubble-era speculative land purchases, now imposed at precisely the post-Bubble moment when Japan needed to encourage large land purchases, speculative or otherwise, for major development projects.
+This tax was supposed to discourage large Bubble-era speculative land purchases, now imposed at precisely the post-Bubble moment when Japan needed to encourage large land purchases, speculative or otherwise, for major development projects.

 Around this time I was told by a top Home Affairs (Somusho) official that they had noted my calls for higher land-holding taxes and had finally acted on it.